Measuring the dike with a drone Dijkweg and Koopmanspolder

 What's going to happen?

-The drones enable us to take advanced before and after photos for an accurate comparison.
+In January, the drones also flew over the dike for a baseline survey.
+Using the drones, we can take advanced before-and-after photos for an accurate comparison.
+We can then compare the photos we are taking now with the photos taken in January prior to the work.
 The dike protects West Friesland from flooding, so we are doing this for your safety.
-The same applies to the placement of the riprap by Rijkswaterstaat.
+This also applies to the placement of riprap by Rijkswaterstaat.

 Where is the project taking place?